Couleslaw/Project-L/README.md

 ## [Download Project L](https://github.com/Couleslaw/Project-L/releases/latest)

-If you want to try playing against some AI players you need to download the game.
-It is available for Windows, MacOS and Linux.
+Playing against AI players requires downloading the game, which is available for Windows, MacOS, and Linux.

-There is one built-in AI player, but you can also implement your own AI players.
+One AI player comes pre-installed, and you can add custom AI players as well.

 ## How to Play the Game?